Bloody Sunday (1972): Report

 Reporting on the findings of the Saville Inquiry in the House of Commons, British Prime Minister David Cameron said:

 Mr Speaker, I am deeply patriotic.
 I never want to believe anything bad about our country.
 I never want to call into question the behaviour of our soldiers and our army, who I believe to be the finest in the world.
 And I have seen for myself the very difficult and dangerous circumstances in which we ask our soldiers to serve.
 But the conclusions of this report are absolutely clear.
 There is no doubt, there is nothing equivocal, there are no ambiguities.
 What happened on Bloody Sunday was both unjustified and unjustifiable.
 It was wrong.

 Cameron added: "You do not defend the British Army by defending the indefensible."
 He acknowledged that all those who died were unarmed when they were killed and that a British soldier had fired the first shots at civilians.
-He also said that this was not premeditated, though "there was no point in trying to soften or equivocate" as "what happened should never, ever have happened".
+He also said that this was not premeditated, though "there was no point in trying to soften or equivocate", as "what happened should never, ever have happened".
 Cameron apologised on behalf of the British Government, saying he was "deeply sorry".
-A survey by Angus Reid Public Opinion in June 2010 found that 61 per cent of Britons and 70 per cent of Northern Irish agreed with Cameron's apology.
+A survey by Angus Reid Public Opinion in June 2010 found that 61 per cent of Britons, and 70 per cent of Northern Irish people, agreed with Cameron's apology.
 Stephen Pollard, a solicitor representing several of the soldiers, said the report had cherry-picked the evidence and did not have justification for its findings.

-Soldier F's statements to the inquiry

-Soldier F, the only soldier who would be charged over Bloody Sunday, was questioned at the Saville Inquiry.
-During proceedings on 2 October 2003, Justice Christopher Clarke QC, the lead counsel to the Inquiry, summarised the allegations against Soldier F, who admitted killing some of the victims:

-Mr Clarke: The allegations are, firstly, that you killed up to four people, possibly even more.
-Firstly Michael Kelly, and we know, do we not, that you killed him because of the forensic evidence that a bullet from your gun was found in his body?